Mohamed-Adel-91/Vidly/README.md

 # Vidly

-Back-End of Vidly Demo Movies Application using Node.js, Express.js, MongoDB and unit testing
+Back-End of Vidly Demo Movies Application using Node.js, Express.js, MongoDB and unit testing by jest and deployed by heroku .

+steps :
+1- create admin user
+2- login
+3- add customers
+4- add genres
+5- add a movie (with specific genreId)
+6- rent the movie (using customerId and movieId)

 ## ---------- EndPoint -------------